NickelMedia/kube-ecr-image-scanner/README.md

   --kube-config-path KUBE-CONFIG-PATH
                          Path to a kubeconfig file used to access the cluster.
 Required if not running on Kubernetes. [env: KUBE_CONFIG_PATH]
   --namespaces NAMESPACES
-                         Comma-separated list of namespaces to scan. [env: NAMESPACES] --severity-threshold SEVERITY-THRESHOLD, -s SEVERITY-THRESHOLD
+                         List of namespaces to scan. [env: NAMESPACES] --severity-threshold SEVERITY-THRESHOLD, -s SEVERITY-THRESHOLD
                          The severity that will trigger a vunerability report. [default: HIGH, env: SEVERITY_THRESHOLD] --timeout TIMEOUT      The maximum duration of the scan. [default: 30m, env: TIMEOUT]